Almonds

 How to Use It

 A 30g serving (~20 almonds) daily matches the dose in most positive trials.
 Eat raw or lightly toasted -- high heat degrades vitamin E. Soak overnight to reduce phytate and improve digestion.
 Use chopped in salads, blended as almond milk, or as almond butter.
 Store in a cool, dark place; monounsaturated fats are more stable than polyunsaturated but still degrade with heat and light.
+Leaving the skin on is important: the skin provides the majority of the polyphenol content, including the condensed tannins responsible for the faint bitterness.

 What to Pair It With